360CVGroup/FG-CLIP/README.md

 # FG-CLIP: Fine-Grained Visual and Textual Alignment

-This repository is the official implementation of [FG-CLIP](https://github.com/360CVGroup/FG-CLIP).
+This repository is the official implementation of **FG-CLIP**, a new generation of text-image cross-modal model **excels in fine-grained discrimination and embedding.**

 **[FG-CLIP: Fine-Grained Visual and Textual Alignment](https://arxiv.org/abs/2505.05071)**
 </br>